nortthon/logback-gelf/README.md

 `de.siegmar.logbackgelf.GelfTcpTlsAppender`

 * Everything from GelfTcpAppender
+* **trustedServerCertificate**: An optionally configured X.509 server certificate (PEM encoded) to trust (whitelist).
+Can be configured multiple times to ease certification renewal.
+  If configured, the server needs to offer one of these certificates in order to allow communication.
+The certificate offered by the server needs to be valid (not expired).
+  If this property is configured, the server's certificate chain is not validated in order to allow self-signed certificates.
+Default: none.
 * **trustAllCertificates**: If true, trust all TLS certificates (even self signed certificates).
   You should not use this in production!
 Default: false.